 This stage will also consider and address duplication in the environmental management system.

-The Department of Environment, Parks and Water Security (the Department) is currently engaging on Environmental Chain of Responsibility (CoR) Laws as part of the Territory Government’s environmental regulatory reform program.
+The Department of Environment, Parks and Water Security released an information paper on Environmental Chain of Responsibility (COR) Laws as part of the Territory Government’s environmental regulatory reform program.

 Release of the Consultation Paper on proposed environmental regulatory reforms for mining activities in the Northern Territory.
 Engagement below: